koh-sh/cv/index.md

 ## Company A in Tokyo (Jan 2018 - )

-### System Administrator for Linux Environment
+### Linux System Administrator

 - Manage and operate Linux servers on on-premises and cloud
 - Automate delivery processes
 - Manage configuration
 - Monitor systems
-- participate in on-call shift
+- Participate in on-call shift

 ## Company B in Tokyo (Aug 2015 - Dec 2017)